ACADEMIC SUPPORT AND LEARNING DIFFERENCES SUMMER PROGRAM

 How much is the cost of the PASS Program?

-The cost of the 2017 Summer PASS Program was $995.00.
+The cost of the Summer PASS Program is $1,340.
 It includes the application fee, room, and board and along with the tuition for a three-credit course, is placed on the Fall bill.

-There are four goals of the PASS Program experience:
+There are three goals of the PASS Program experience: